 - Add text.
 Add images and other things with the insert stuff button in the feedback text box.

 - Upload a feedback file.
 This can be a graded copy of the submission, instructor notes, or another file.

 - Add video or audio feedback.
 This feature is useful when you want to communicate more personally with your students or accurately convey tone.
-You can record one minute of audio or three minutes of video, but you can also add multiple audio or video files if you need to!
+You can record one minute of audio or three minutes of video.

 After leaving feedback and assigning a grade, you can publish feedback immediately or save your feedback as a draft and release it at a later time.
 This enables you to revise and review evaluations and publish your feedback to multiple users at the same time.
 You also have the option to retract published feedback if you want to provide an update to past evaluations but only want learners to access your most recent feedback.

 It is also possible to download all user submissions in a .zip file, leave feedback within the files using the Word or PDF track changes and comment features, then upload the files back to the appropriate assignment submission folder so they appear as attachments.